aromatt/astrocache/README.md

 def foo(a, b):
     return slow_fn(a) + b
 ```
-This creates an on-disk cache for `foo`, which avoids doing the same
+This creates an on-disk cache for `foo`, which avoids doing the same work more than
-expensive work more than once for a given input.
+once for a given input.

 But what if you change the implementation of `foo`?